 Child Poverty Action Group, December 2021

 Debt repayments can leave households with insufficient money, unable to afford basic necessities or deal with unexpected costs that may arise, such as a car breakdown.

 The proportion of people receiving a main benefit who are in debt to MSD has been increasing over time.
 As at June 2008, 50% of people on a main benefit owed a debt to MSD, while in June 2021, this figure was 66%.

-Over this time period, the total outstanding debt among current main benefit clients has tripled.
-While at March 2008, total outstanding debt to MSD was roughly $250 million, by March 2020, this was $750 million.
+Over this time period, the total outstanding debt among current main benefit clients has increased almost 3.5-fold.
+Total outstanding debt to MSD was roughly $280 million as at the end of June 2008, yet by June 2021, this figure was $980 million.